-A major new ten-part series telling the story of art from the dawn of human history to the present day, for the first time on a global scale.
+A major new nine-part series telling the story of art from the dawn of human history to the present day, for the first time on a global scale.

 It is now nearly half a century since Kenneth Clark’s series Civilisation thrilled audiences with its authoritative interpretation of the glories of Western art.
 Inspired by that groundbreaking project, the new series of Civilisations on BBC Two will introduce a new generation to the great masterworks of beauty, ingenuity and illumination created since the dawn of civilisation itself.